uwcartlab/webmapping/Chapter04/readme.md

 ### I. Asking Questions

 "Google Fu" may sound like a martial art that takes years of training to master.
 However, knowing how to ask a question when searching for answers online is perhaps the most important skill when programming.
-However, phrasing a question is more difficult than it seems: if you do not understand what is going wrong with your code, how are you supposed to ask a question about it?
+Phrasing a question is more difficult than it seems: if you do not understand what is going wrong with your code, how are you supposed to ask a question about it?

 The first step is using the API document to come up with a set of _**keywords**_ that you can use to describe your coding problem.
 How about these: "Leaflet", "web map", "object", "loop", "tile layer", "marker", "data", "coordinate", "array", "element", "AJAX", "variable", "GeoJSON".
 Then, think of other descriptive words for your coding issue and put them together in a sentence, such as: